Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Queanbeyan Surrounds has 319 active public transport stops, served by 79 routes.
-These routes facilitate 961 weekly passenger trips in total.
-The average distance to the nearest stop for residents is 368 meters.
+Queanbeyan Surrounds has 319 active public transport stops, offering a mix of train and bus services.
+These are serviced by 79 individual routes, providing a total of 961 weekly passenger trips.
+The average distance from residents to the nearest stop is 368 meters, indicating good transport accessibility.

 Frequently Asked Questions - Transport